Go to the main content

 Follow Your Heart

 What started as a soup and sandwich counter transformed into an all-star vegan food company offering award-winning vegan products like Vegenaise and a variety of cheeses.
-From slices like Garden Herb to Pizzaria Blend Shreds to shakable Grated Parmesan, Follow Your Heart is the cornucopia of vegan cheese products.
+From slices like Smoked Gouda to Mozzarella Shreds to shakable Grated Parmesan, Follow Your Heart is the cornucopia of vegan cheese products.

 Daiya